|

 of support and weaning may be delayed.

-Dual Control Breath-to-breath – Pressure
+Dual Control Breath-to-breath

-limited time cycled ventilation
+?
+Pressure limited time cycled ventilation

-This approach is available as Pressure
+This approach is available as

-Regulated Volume Control (PRVC), Auto-Flow
+Pressure Regulated Volume Control (PRVC),

-(Drager Evita 4), and Volume Control Plus
+Auto-Flow (Drager Evita 4), and Volume

-(VC+).
-This approach provides the positive
+Control Plus (VC+).
+This approach provides

-attributes of PCV with a constant minute
+the positive attributes of PCV with a

-limited, time cycled ventilation that uses
+of pressure limited, time cycled ventilation

-tidal volume as a feedback control for
+that uses tidal volume as a feedback control

-continuously adjusting the pressure limit.
+for continuously adjusting the pressure

+limit.
 All breaths are ventilator or patient

 triggered, pressure limited, and time